rishikesh1825/rishikesh1825.github.io/README.md

 # rishikesh1825.github.io
 Hi, this is Rishikesh.
-I am from IITM
+I am from IITM.
-I am from AIDA branch
+I am from AIDA branch.
+created on 3rd sep 2024